-companies are selected to participate

-in each round of the fair.
-More than

-200,000 buyers visit the fair every

-session, 1,000 of them from Yemen

-who buy about USD 50 million worth

-In 2008, Chinese imports accounted

-for about eight percent of the total

-Ramadan diabetes precautions

-By: Malak Shaher

-SANA'A, August 11 - To the grumbles of other participants, Abdulla Mohammad, 70, kept asking questions about what kind of food he should to eat in Ramadan, as he is a diabetic.
+companies are selected to participate Ramadan diabetes precautions By: Malak Shaher SANA'A, August 11 - To the grumbles of other participants, Abdulla Mohammad, 70, kept asking questions about what kind of food he should to eat in Ramadan, as he is a diabetic.
 He and 39 other diabetes patients were attending a lecture at the National Diabetes Center in Sana'a last Sunday to listen to medical advice for diabetics fasting during Ramadan.
 The lecture was held in cooperation with the Yemeni Diabetes Association.
 The chairman of the National Diabetes Center, Abdulkafi Al-Haddad, told the Yemen Times that they held such seminars each year for diabetes patients.
 The seminars are to help patients be aware of what kind of food they are required to eat in Ramadan while fasting and after they break their fast.
 He added that the center conducts four workshops for nurses during the year in all Yemeni governorates teaching them how to work with diabetes patients.